TobyFenn/how-to-make-rain/docs/index.md

 This site is a living document, continuously updated with information as I learn more.
 For suggestions, corrections, or contributions, please contact me (toby@makerain.com).

-## Overview
+## Cloud seeding, as fast as possible

-Cloud seeding is a weather modification technique that aims to enhance precipitation by introducing particles into clouds.
+Cloud seeding is a weather modification technique that enhances precipitation by introducing particles into clouds.

+It works by dispersing substances like silver iodide, which act as nuclei for water vapor condensation.

+These particles are typically dispersed using aircraft, ground generators, or drones, facilitating the formation of rain or snow.

+## Summary

 Cloud seeding has applications in drought mitigation, snowpack enhancement, and hail suppression, but faces challenges in attribution and environmental concerns.